jonnycomes/survivorpy/README.md

 # SurvivorPy

-**survivorpy** is a Python wrapper of the Survivor data from the R package [survivoR](https://github.com/doehm/survivoR).
-It enables easy access to clean, structured data on contestants, seasons, episodes, votes, and more from the reality TV show *Survivor*—directly from Python, using familiar `pandas` dataframes.
+SurvivorPy is a Python wrapper of the data from the R package [survivoR](https://github.com/doehm/survivoR).
+It enables easy access to clean, structured data on contestants, seasons, episodes, votes, and more from the reality show *Survivor*—directly from Python, using familiar `pandas` dataframes.

-This package is designed to stay in sync with updates to the original R package, allowing Python users to benefit from ongoing enhancements and new data.
+SurvivorPy syncs its data with survivoR on a weekly basis, ensuring the data reflects recent updates to the survivoR package.

 ## Installation

-Coming soon — the package will be installable via `pip`.
+Coming soon — the package will be pip installable.

 ```bash
 pip install survivorpy